|[ PIBWL home page » Polish armour » armoured trains » Nr.55 ] [ Polish artillery ] [ Steel Panthers ] [ what's new ] [ Links ]|

 |© Michał Derela, 2000-2012||Major update: 16.
 03. 2012|

 The second Polish light armoured train used in World War II in 1939 was train Nr.
 55 (former "Bartosz Głowacki").
-For many years this unit was the most mysterious of Polish regular armoured trains, for there were no photos depicting its look in the 1930s available in popular sources.
+For many years this unit was the most mysterious of Polish regular armoured trains, since there were no photos depicting its look available in popular sources.
 That is why sometimes it was erroneously regarded as the train of the same Austro-Hungarian type as the other light armoured train, the "Śmierć".
 Our knowledge of this train is almost complete now.

 Note: In 2012 this article underwent major enhancement, thanks to help of Krzysztof Margasiński.
 (W) marks external links to relevant Wikipedia articles.
 You can also find places on maps, clicking coordinates in Wikipedia.
 Most of photos can be enlarged.